About Years 11 and 12

 Students must study an English course in both Years 11 and 12.
 The English courses draw upon and develop the knowledge, skills and processes related to the strands of Language, Literature and Literacy used in the Year 7 to 10 programs.
 In Year 11, students study Units 1 and 2 of their course, while in Year 12 they study Units 3 and 4 of the course.

-Students intending to apply for courses with a State Training Provider (STP) may be required to demonstrate competency in literacy and numeracy.
+Students intending to apply to TAFE will be required to demonstrate literacy and numeracy.